What is a Sales Strategy?

 Looking to know where to start when it comes to setting up your own effective sales strategy?
 Today, we’re going to explore seven key steps.
-As well as give a sales and marketing strategy example you need to take to set up this strategy, so you can plan, aim and fire to propel yourself to success.
+As well as give a sales and marketing strategy example you need to understand to learn how to write a sales strategy, so you can plan, aim and fire to propel yourself to success.